-As part of a long-term sustainable packaging strategy (3Rs = Respect-Reduce-Replace) and in compliance with our 2020 commitments, L'Oréal product packaging is optimised in terms of weight and size, it also uses a growing percentage of PCR (Post-Consumer Recycled) materials.
-L'Oréal also promotes new ways of consumption by developing refillable or rechargeable products and by providing consumers with sorting advice.
+As part of a long-term sustainable packaging strategy (the 6Rs: Reduce, Replace, Reuse, Refill, Recycle, Reinvent) and in line with our 2030 commitments, L'Oréal's product packaging is optimised in terms of weight and size, and we are using an ever-increasing proportion of PCR (post-consumer recycled) materials, particularly to move away from virgin plastic.
+L'Oréal is also promoting new consumer practices by developing reusable and refillable packaging and providing consumers with sorting tips.

-In addition to indicating the impact of packaging as part of the Product Overall Environmental Assessment, we will provide information about four features of packaging design, which are considered important by consumers:
+In addition to indicating the impact of packaging as part of the Product Overall Environmental Assessment, we provide information about four features of packaging design, which are considered important by consumers: